Laura Freudenthaler

 Laura Freudenthaler (born 1984, Salzburg) is an Austrian writer.
 She studied German language and literature at the University of Vienna.
 Freudenthaler published a book of short stories titled Der Schädel der Madeleine in 2014.
 She has also published two novels: Die Königin schweigt (winner of the Förderpreis Bremen Literature Prize in 2018), and Geistergeschichte (winner of the EU Literature Prize in 2019).
+The novel Die Königin schweigt was also awarded Best German-Language Debut Novel at the 2018 Festival du premier Roman in Chambéry.
 In 2020, she was awarded the 3sat Prize (given at the Festival of German-Language Literature in Klagenfurt) for Der heißeste Sommer.

 After staying in France, Freudenthaler lives since 2009 in Vienna.